 6. Copper roofs are the most durable and can last for hundreds of years.
 However, due to prohibitively high cost, few people choose to install an entire roof made from copper.
 Instead, home and business owners choose copper to put in architectural details/accents on the roof (bay windows, towers, porches, low slope sections, Et cetera).

-8. Aluminum is a step up from steel in quality and therefore in price, costing around $100 more per roof sq. than Galvanized steel, for both standing seam and metal shingles.
+8. Aluminum is a step up from steel in terms of quality, and therefore in price, costing about $100 more per square than Galvanized steel, for both standing seam and metal shingles.

 9. The most expensive and premium metals are copper and zinc.
 They cost roughly the same.
 Copper is typically installed as copper pans or standing seam panels costing $900-1400 per roof sq. for materials alone.